carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

   - Difficult to know if you have the latest version of documents
 - **Losing track of project status**
-  - You cannot remember where you are in a project after being away for an extended period (or what you worked on the previous day...no judgement)
+  - You cannot remember where you are in a project after being away for an extended period (or what you worked on the previous day...no judgment)
   - You aren’t sure what you should be working on next
   - You have various to-do notes spread across your office or home (or never write them down in the first place)